Dirndl: Switzerland

 The Swiss refer to an Austrian or German traditional dress as a dirndl, but refer to their own traditional dress as a tracht.
 As is the case in the neighboring country of Liechtenstein, the use of the term dirndl for a Swiss dress is discouraged.
 The style varies by region, for example a Bernese Tracht.
-These are worn during festivities on Swiss National Day (August 1st) or during seasonal celebrations which vary by canton, such as at harvest time or the end of winter.
+These are worn during festivities on Swiss National Day (August 1) or during seasonal celebrations which vary by canton, such as at harvest time or the end of winter.

 In the canton of Zürich, the imminent end of winter is celebrated by the Sechseläuten festival.
 The name comes from Swiss dialect referring to the town crier ringing six o'clock.
 Organizations descended from medieval guilds show their colors.
 Parades feature members wearing traditional costumes.
 The festivities culminate with the burning of a large snowman made of straw.
 How long it takes his head to explode indicates whether the coming summer will be cool or hot.

 In the German diaspora

 Outside its countries of origin, the dirndl has become an ethnic costume, worn as an identity marker by members of the German diaspora.
 This term refers to German-speakers and their descendants who live in countries where German is a minority language.

 Germans, Austrian, Swiss and Scandinavian people migrated to North America in the 19th century.
-Germans made a strong contribution to the gene pool of Montana, Minnesota, the Dakotas, Missouri, Wisconsin, New York City and Chicago.
+Germans made a strong contribution to the gene pool of Montana, Minnesota, the Dakotas, Missouri, Texas, Wisconsin, New York City and Chicago.
 The German American ethnic group (Deutschamerikaner) are their descendants in North America, and form part of the worldwide German diaspora.

-Beginning in 1920 and especially after World War II, many Danube Swabians migrated to the United States, Brazil, Canada, Mexico, Austria, Australia, and Argentina.
+Beginning in 1920 and especially after World War II, many Danube Swabians migrated to Argentina, Australia, Austria, Brazil, Canada, Mexico, and the United States.
 Across the United States there are dozens of German-American cultural or heritage clubs, such as the Donauschwaben heritage clubs.
 The clubs host events and festivals (such as Von Steuben Day parades) to preserve and celebrate their heritage with the surrounding communities.
 During these festivals, participants often dress in traditional outfits such as dirndls and lederhosen.

 Dirndls and lederhosen are also worn as party clothing at Oktoberfest celebrations around the world.
-This is especially the case when the celebration takes place in a German diaspora community, such as the Oktoberfest celebrations at Colonia Tovar in Venezuela or the Fiesta Nacional de la Cerveza in Villa General Belgrano, Argentina.
+This is especially the case when the celebration takes place in a German diaspora community, such as the Oktoberfest celebrations at Colonia Tovar in Venezuela, the Fiesta Nacional de la Cerveza in Villa General Belgrano, Argentina, and the Pozuzofest in Pozuzo, Peru.